korobool/hlll_course/tasks/data_manipulatin.md

 ### Fetch Data From Public Resources Using API
-For learning about practical aspects of this, you will go through the process of consuming Twitter API
+For learning about practical aspects of this, you will go through the process of consuming [Twitter API](https://developer.twitter.com/)

+To be able to do this you should:
+* Register a developer access for twitter
+* Register an application for twitter (in twitter application developer dashboard)
+* Get your personal keys (4 values) to get an access
+* Write a client that connects to Twitter API and fetches data